syncfusion-content/wpf-docs/wpf/Image-Editor/Crop.md

 To crop an image, click the `Crop` icon in the toolbar.
 Cropping handles will be added on the image.
 You can resize the handles to crop the required portion.

-Upon clicking the `Crop` icon, sub toolbar will be displayed below the main toolbar.
+By clicking the `Crop` icon, sub toolbar will be displayed below the main toolbar.
 After selecting the cropping portion, click `OK` in the sub toolbar to crop that selected portion.

 The sub toolbar contains the following the icons: